CodingKoopa/yamdi/README.md

 This should print something like `This server is running CraftBukkit version git-Spigot-f09662d-7c395d4 (MC: 1.13.2) (Implementing API version 1.13.2-R0.1-SNAPSHOT)` (It is supposed to say `CraftBukkit`.).

 ### Shutting Spigot Down
-YASDI properly traps the SIGINT and SIGTERM signals (for more info on when these are passed, see the Spigot startup script), and properly shuts down Spigot (saving worlds, shutting down plugins, etc.) when they are recieved.
+YAMDI properly traps the SIGINT and SIGTERM signals (for more info on when these are passed, see the Spigot startup script), and properly shuts down Spigot (saving worlds, shutting down plugins, etc.) when they are recieved.

 ### JVM Configuration